Generic Name: atazanavir (A-ta-ZAN-a-vir)

 Seek medical attention right away if any of these SEVERE side effects occur:

 Cough; diarrhea; headache; mild stomach pain; muscle pain; nausea; stuffy or runny nose; trouble sleeping; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine; burning, numbness, or tingling; depression; dizziness; fever, chills, or sore throat; irregular heartbeat; light-headedness; painful urination; red, swollen, blistered, or peeling skin; severe stomach or back pain (with or without nausea or vomiting); side pain; swelling of the hands, ankles, or feet; unusual bleeding or bruising; wheezing; yellowing of skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blood in the urine; burning, numbness, or tingling; dark urine; depression; dizziness; fever, chills, or sore throat; irregular heartbeat; light-headedness; painful urination; pale stools; persistent loss of appetite; red, swollen, blistered, or peeling skin; severe stomach or back pain (with or without nausea or vomiting); side pain; swelling of the hands, ankles, or feet; unusual bleeding or bruising; wheezing; yellowing of skin or eyes.

 If OVERDOSE is suspected:

-Store atazanavir at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store Atazanavir at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
-Keep atazanavir out of the reach of children and away from pets.
+Keep Atazanavir out of the reach of children and away from pets.